 “That guy who beat me up just walked into the bar.”
-I grabbed the knife in my pocket.
+I found the knife in my pocket.

 The handle was as cold as the blood in my veins.

 “I know what you’re thinking.”
 Dove pushed me back down and puffed on her cigarette.
-“But I’ll take care of this.”
+“But girls like me learn early how to take care of ourselves and our friends.
+I’ll take care of this.”

 "This is something I have to do for myself."